MichaelDrogalis/zombie/README.md

 # zombie

-A Clojure framework to rapidly spawn data sets.
+A Clojure framework for declarative semantic data transformation.
 Sometimes during testing, concrete values don't matter.
 All that matters is semantics.
 Capture the essence of your test cases with zombie.
 See below for usage.

 ## Installation